20-Minute Chicken Kofta (Grilled or Pan-fried)

 - If storing cooked chicken kofta: place in an air tight container and store for 2-3 days.
 Heat through in a microwave, oven or in a pan over the stove top until warm.

 - If freezing uncooked chicken kofta, only do this if you have used fresh ground chicken to make the kofta.
 Never re-freeze thawed out ground chicken.
 Place the shaped kofta on a lined tray and flash freeze for 1-2 hours.
-Once solidified, remove each kofta and place in a freezer bag.
-Freeze for a few weeks and cook directly from frozen, adjusting the cooking time as needed.
+Once they are frozen solid, remove each kofta and place in a freezer bag.
+Freeze up to 3 months and cook directly from frozen, adjusting the cooking time as needed.

 - If freezing cooked chicken kofta, simply place in a freezer bag.
 I typically portion out 4-5 koftas per bag so I can just pull out and thaw enough for 1 meal.
 Freeze for a few weeks and warm through in the oven or microwave.